RavensbourneWebMedia/Web-Design-principles/sessions/07/README.md

 # Review of Summative

-What will you need to hand in for summative?
-[Find it all out here.] (https://github.com/RavensbourneWebMedia/Web-Design-principles/tree/2016/sessions/10#hand-in-package)
+What will you need to hand in for [summative?] (https://github.com/RavensbourneWebMedia/Web-Design-principles/tree/2016/sessions/10#hand-in-package)

 # Class Open Time

 An afternoon session to work on any areas of the course so far that you think may need improvement.

 This weeks project involves writing Mark Up.
-If you haven't had time to go through the mark up tutorial, this would be a good use of the afternoon session.
-(Find the mark up tutorial here) [http://www.markdowntutorial.com/]
+If you haven't had time to go through the [mark up tutorial] (http://www.markdowntutorial.com/), this would be a good use of the afternoon session.

 Each week you should have been hosting and supplying links to your mini lessons.
 If you haven't done this yet, this would be a good use of this afternoons time.